ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/Installation.md

 	This package may not be available for all platforms.
 If you encounter any issues, please use the normal installation without the *syntax* feature.

-### Enabling Syntax Highlighting

-To enable syntax highlighting in the resource text editor, set the configuration setting [enableTextEditorSyntaxHighlighting](../setup/Configuration-uis.md#text-ui) to *True* in the *acme.ini* file:
+After installing the package, you can enable syntax highlighting in the resource text editor.
+To do this, set the configuration setting [enableTextEditorSyntaxHighlighting](../setup/Configuration-uis.md#text-ui) to *True* in the local *acme.ini* file:

 ```ini title="Enable Syntax Highlighting for the resource text editor"
 [textui]